SteveGilham/altcover/docs/AltCover/AltCover/Command/FormattedVersion-apidoc.md

 # Command.FormattedVersion method

-Indicate the current version The version as a string.
+Indicate the current version

 ```csharp
 public static string FormattedVersion()
 ```

+## Return Value

+The version as a string.

 ## See Also